 The provisions related to guardianship for Hindus are given under the Hindu Minority and Guardianship Act, 1956.
-This act provides as to who shall be the guardian, role of a guardian, and so on.
+This Act provides as to who shall be the guardian, the role of a guardian, and so on.

 Section 6 of the Hindu Minority and Guardianship Act talks about the natural guardian.

 1. The father is the natural guardian of a boy and an unmarried girl.
 After him, the mother becomes the natural guardian of the child.

 2. The custody of the child who is five years old or has not completed the age of five shall be with the mother.

 3. The mother is a natural guardian of the child who is illegitimate, whether a boy or an unmarried girl.